 What is the risk/area of focus?
 What did we do?
-Results IFRS 9 financial instruments This new accounting standard is applicable for local authority and police accounts from the 2018/19 financial year and will change: How financial assets are classified and measured; How the impairment of financial assets are calculated; and The disclosure requirements for financial assets.
+Results This new accounting standard is applicable for local authority and police accounts from the 2018/19 financial year and will change: • How financial assets are classified and measured; • How the impairment of financial assets are calculated; and • The disclosure requirements for financial assets.
 There are transitional arrangements within the standard; and the 2018/19 Cipfa Code of practice on local authority accounting provides guidance on the application of IFRS 9.
 We: Assessed the Group and PCC's implementation arrangements that should include an impact assessment paper setting out the application of the new standard, transitional adjustments and planned accounting for 2018/19; Considered the classification and valuation of financial instrument assets; Reviewed new expected credit loss model impairment calculations for assets; and Checked additional disclosure requirements.
-No issues were noted as result of our work.
+No issues were noted as a result of our work.
 IFRS 15 Revenue from contracts with customers This new accounting standard is applicable for local authority and police accounts from the 2018/19 financial year.
 The key requirements of the standard cover the identification of performance obligations under customer contracts and the linking of income to the meeting of those performance obligations.
 The 2018/19 Cipfa Code of practice on local authority accounting provides guidance on the application of IFRS 15 and includes a useful flow diagram and commentary on the main sources of LG revenue and how they should be recognised.
+The impact on Police accounting is likely to be limited as large revenue streams like council tax and government grants will be outside the scope of IFRS 15.
+However where that standard is relevant, the recognition of revenue will change and new disclosure requirements introduced.
 We: Assessed the Group, PCC and CC implementation arrangements that should include an impact assessment paper setting out the application of the new standard, transitional adjustments and planned accounting for 2018/19; Considered application to the Group, PCC and CC revenue streams, and where the standard is relevant test to ensure revenue is recognised when (or as) it satisfies a performance obligation; and Checked additional disclosure requirements.
-No issues were noted as result of our work.
-The impact on Police accounting is likely to be limited as large revenue streams like council tax and government grants will be outside the scope
+No issues were noted as a result of our work.